 If it’s not a story, it won’t be memorable.
 So make sure that it’s really focused and really personal.
 Something that only you could share in an interview.

-If you liked this video, you’re gonna love what we have going on at Management Consulted.
-Hundreds of articles long-form content written by insiders from the industry you can only get on our website.
+If you liked this video on how to answer the “Why consulting?” question, you’re gonna love what we have going on at Management Consulted.
+Hundreds of articles written by insiders from the industry.
 And the information is stuff that will help you ace your interviews and succeed in jobs and consulting.
-Make sure you check us out at managementconsulted.com
+For questions specific to your situation, contact us here.